 At the same time, we appreciate that our lessons often come, at least partly, at someone else’s expense.
 We should learn from failure and not worry about confessing error, but we should also work hard to avoid it—never forgetting that our mistakes have real consequences for real people.
 Which is also why, when we make mistakes, we need to share the lessons broadly.

-Openness and transparency facilitate learning and are part and parcel of being a learning organization.
+Making what we have done, and are doing, visible facilitates learning and is part and parcel of being a learning organization.
 We should share what we are doing freely with grantees, the field, and the public.
 By doing so, we invite others to tell us why our approach may or may not be right and how it could be better.
 We empower intended beneficiaries as well as grantees to share reactions and give feedback, and we enable experts in relevant fields to offer criticism and advice.
 Broadly sharing information about our strategies and practices also encourages input from the wider public, whose welfare is our ultimate objective.

 Openness and transparency can help build trust, but only if we are genuinely open to hearing what others have to say.
 Inviting feedback is meaningful only if we sincerely listen to new ideas, new perspectives, new approaches, and new ways of thinking.
 This is true of conversations among our own staff as much as discussions we have with others.
 We encourage an internal environment that is open to deliberation, in which staff as well as grantees and external partners are empowered to debate and dissent as part of a process of making decisions that—once made—we get behind and work together to execute.